Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

-In this {\it full protection} case, the insurer takes more risk because she may have a negative payoff in the insolvency case where $X_T-L_T<0$.
-Taking potential losses for the insolvency case into account we assume that the insurer evaluates the investment optimality using an $S$-shaped utility (convex on the loss domain and concave on the gain domain) suggested by prospect theory \cite{Tversky1992} .
-In particular, the insurance company's utility function takes the following form
+Hence, in this {\it full protection} case, the equity holders take more risk because they may have a negative payoff in the insolvency case where $X_T-L_T<0$.
+Since the insurance company may have to pay this amount back at a later point in time and faces a loss of its reputation, we assume that the equity holders use an $S$-shaped utility (convex on the loss domain left to a reference point and concave on the gain domain right to a reference point) suggested by prospect theory \cite{Tversky1992} which allows for negative payoff values.
+In particular, the insurance company utility takes the form $U^{\cS}( V_E^{np}(X_T))$, where

-where $U_\zs{lo}$ and $U$ are two utility functions.
+where $U_\zs{lo}$ and $U$ are two strictly concave utility functions satisfying $-U_\zs{lo}(0)=U(0)$ to guarantee that $U^{\cS}$ is continuous at $0$.
 We assume furthermore that $U$ satisfies the Inada and (AE) conditions.
 For example, we can take $U_\zs{lo}(x)=\eta U(-x)$, for some loss aversion degree $\eta>1$, see \cite{Tversky1992}.
 Note that for such {\it fully protected contracts}, the guarantee level $L_T$ is considered as the reference point which is naturally used to distinguish gains and losses.

+\begin{remark} It has been suggested in \cite{Bernard2010} that the policyholders' payoff can take the following mixed form $L_T+\delta\, \big[\alpha X_T -L_T\big]^+-(1-\rho)[L_T-X_T]^+$, for some $\rho\in[0,1]$.
+This means that the insurer ``sells back'' a portion of the default put to the policyholders.
+Note that $\rho=0$ leads to a defaultable contract while $\rho=1$ corresponds to a fully protected policy.
+In this paper we only focus on these extreme cases ($\rho=0$ or $\rho=1$) and remark that the optimal investment problem for mixed contracts can be treated similarly.